jorgetovar/credit-simulator-col/README.md

 I went from having a bad debt to a small and manageable one due to Python.

 Having a house is an important decision, and the credits are sometimes overwhelming.
-So, I decided to create a script, and compare many scenarios, then decide what was best for me.
+So, I created this Repository, compared many scenarios, and then decided what was best for me.

 In summary:

 - Pay more than the minimum payment.
 Go through your budget and decide how much extra you can put toward your debt.
 - Refinance debt.

 As you can see in the scenarios, the amount of money paid in interest is absurd.